 So many exciting fashion designers are from the UK, and designers have a pivotal role in fashion history.
 With that in mind, we thought we’d take the time to briefly look at the influence of three of the biggest British fashion designers of the past few decades.

 McQueen is an incredible example of how fashion success doesn’t have to come from starting out wealthy or having celebrity contacts.
 Growing up in a council flat in London, and leaving school with one O-Level in Art, he may not have seemed like a likely candidate for fashion royalty.
 However, he was the head designer of Givenchy, created his own menswear line in 2004, and even won British Designer of the Year four times.

 Sadly, Alexander McQueen took his own life in 2010, but he continues to be known and appreciated for his anti-establishment attitude, subversive designs and catwalk shows, and impeccable tailoring.

 She may have had a more typical beginning to the fashion world than McQueen, being the daughter of a celebrity and obtaining a degree from Central St Martins, but Stella McCartney undoubtedly became a British fashion icon in her own right.

 Not only is she recognisable for her women’s tailoring and blurring of masculine and feminine, but she also was one of the first big designers to take a stance against using leather, fur, feathers or any other animal products in her clothing.
 Her pioneering approach to sustainable practices, respect for animals, and blurring of gender binaries have helped to secure her as a British icon.

-A fashion icon since the 1970s, Vivienne Westwood is a self-taught designer who started off selling vintage clothing with her husband, the manager of punk band The Sex Pistols.
+A fashion icon since the 1970s, Vivienne Westwood is a self-taught designer who started off selling vintage clothing with her husband, the manager of the punk band The Sex Pistols.
 After some time, Westwood built a name for herself, designing multiple menswear and womenswear collections each year alongside many other fashion collections.